fiorotto8/GASMON_P5/README.md

 ```
 **Pay attention to the number of points, you can go out of memory easily, 1000 is a good number if the range is not so large**
 The code asks you to select the name of the dataset generated that you want to fit.
 Also in this case you can specify with the `-n` argument the name of the output files.
 The latter is a .root file with the graph, a .csv with the results in tabular form and a .pdf and a .png with the chi2 plot in the a,b plane.
+**The correction plot you can find in the `.root` file is just to have a visual check about the correction made by the selected parameter, real correction for the next analysis step has to be done inside the `TP_correction` folder**
 ### 3.1.2 MinimizingVariance folder
 This code works similarly to the TP_Fit one.
-It has the same `anal_parameters.txt` file, but ir works differently.
+It has the same `anal_parameters.txt` file, but it works differently.
 It doesn't use the correction model and fit the data but it applies the correction for a set of randomly generated *a* and *b* and it chose the pair that minimizes the variance of the final dataset.
 For this reason, this procedure is less dependent on the calibration (depends only on *A* and not on *B*) and form experience works slightly better than the fit.
+**The correction plot you can find in the `.root` file is just to have a visual check about the correction made by the selected parameter, real correction for the next analysis step has to be done inside the `TP_correction` folder**

+### 3.2 TP_correction folder
+The correction is already made by the parameter finding codes TP_Fit and MinimingVariance.
+Here we generate the corrected dataset to be used in further analysis.
+Also in this case you can give a name to the dataset.
+Moreover, you can skip the method selected during code running by passing 'm' of 'f' as an argument using `-m`
+For this piece of code you cannot set a name because the name of the output file will keep track of the corrected dataset and the dataset used to correct